IDGHIM/boilerplate-project-filemetadata/README.md

 ## ✅ Project Tests (User Stories)

-1.
-2.
-3.
-4.
-5.
+1. You should provide your own project, not the example URL.
+2. You can submit a form that includes a file upload.
+3. The form file input field has the name attribute set to upfile.
+4. When you submit a file, you receive the file name, type, and size in bytes within the JSON response.

 ---

 ## 🖼️ Project Context

-This is one of the required projects to earn the **XX** from freeCodeCamp.
+This is one of the required projects to earn the **Back End Development and APIs** from freeCodeCamp.
 Through this challenge, I learned how to:

 -